This post was last updated in February 2021.

 I go for the in-between and typically create 10 images per blog post, personally.

-Each pin typically has a “lifespan” of 4-6 months, so I recommend posting 4-5 pins across different boards (staggered over minimum 7 days so it doesn’t look like you are spamming) and tribes (if you are using Tailwind App) and doing the other pins you’ve created in another 6 months.
+Each pin typically has a “lifespan” of 4-6 months, so I recommend posting 4-5 pins across different boards (staggered over a minimum of seven days so it doesn’t look like you are spamming) and tribes (if you are using Tailwind App) and doing the other pins you’ve created in another 6 months.

-I offer custom Pinterest marketing starting at $400/month!
+I offer custom Pinterest marketing starting at $400 USD/month!

 The purpose of any pin on Pinterest is to get people to your website, email list or online shop.